MAD-FiS/resmon-sensor/README.md

 ./scripts.sh SCRIPT_NAME
 ```
 where `SCRIPT_NAME` can be as following:
-* `build` - it prepares file _install.sh_ to use it later for installing this application
+* `build` - it prepares file _install-sensor.sh_ to use it later for installing this application
 * `docgen` - it generates documentation and puts it into _./docs/_ directory
 * `runtest` - it runs all tests available for this project

+**Info!** If you need to use environment file manually,
+it is located in `./data` directory.

 ## Deployment on Docker
 You can develop this application on [Docker](https://docs.docker.com).
 It can be used to testing it in a clear environment.